amygdalama/blog-source/content/tutorials/phonebook.md

 At the end of some sections I have links to additional resources if you'd like to implement a more advanced command line tool.

+If you'd like to see what my code looks like when I worked through this exercise, I have snapshots of my `phonebook.py` file for each section [on GitHub](https://github.com/amygdalama/phonebook-tutorial).

 # 1. Specifications

 We'll write a Python program that will support creating, retrieving, updating, and deleting phonebook entries consisting of a name and a phone number.